openthos/research-analysis/developers/Youren/SVA-OS.md

   a.
 MMU configuration.
 An error memory mapping.
   b.
 Page swapping.
 If it's not at the same place between out and in.
   c.
 DMA.
 May overwrite data or fresh data is corrupted.

 To deal with those Voilations, it's easy to give a general design principles.
 1. Processor State:
   a.
 The systems should not provides such low-level api to change the register in CPU.
   b.
 The verifier should save the processor state in a special memory and only allowed special API access.
   c.
 To modifiy the processor state for some reason like signal handler dispatch
-2. Memory-mapped I/O
+2. Memory-mapped I/O:
+  a.
+All I/O object allocations be identifiable in the kernel code.
+  b.
+All access to I/O can only use special I/O instructions.
+  c.
+The memory from I/O should be marked as type-unsafe.

+3. Kernel Code:
+  a. a section of code can only be enabled and disabled by the Verifier.
+  b.
+Instruction cache
+4. General Memory Corruption:
+  a.
+MMU configuration
+  b.
+Page swapping
+  c.
+DMA.
+5. Entry Points:
+  a.
+For CFI, all handler of interrupt, trap and syscall are the initial address of a valid function.

-## Approach:
+## Related Backgound
-1.
+###Self-modifying code